amyconroy/database-system/README.md

     DELETE FROM marks WHERE name == 'Dave';
     Server response: OK

 Also capable of handling JOIN queries and multiple WHERE conditions.

-Other example queries can be found [here](/brief/example-queries.txt).
+A list of example queries can be found [here](/brief/example-queries.txt).

 ## Syntax
     <sqlCompiler.sqlCommands>        ::=  <CommandType>;